Vic Tanny

+Biography

 Tanny was born into an Italian family in Rochester, New York.
 His father was a tailor.
 Amid anti-Italian sentiment during World War II, some of his family members legally shortened the surname, Iannidinardo, to Ianni.
 From this, Victor made a new surname, Tanny.

 In 1935, while a full-time school teacher, Tanny opened his first fitness club.
 Located in his parents' Rochester garage, the gym uniquely had carpeting, bright colors, and background music.
 In 1939, he closed that gym, which had done poorly, moved west, and, for a teaching degree, attended the University of Southern California.

 Tanny's younger brother, Armand Tanny, had also moved west in 1939.
 That year, the two emptied their joint bank account of its $500, borrowed another $200, and opened their first gym, West Coast Tanny, near Santa Monica Beach.
 Two more locations—one in Long Beach, and one on Wilshire Boulevard—opened in 1941.
 The war dwindled gym users, and both new locations soon closed.

 During the postwar resurgence in gym users, Tanny's gym entered a new location, a former USO facility of 7,000 square feet, in Santa Monica, "and it soon became the hub of every famous Muscle Beach regular, including Reeves, Eiferman, and future gym heavyweight Joe Gold".
 Of the Tanny brothers, it was Armand with the physique to compete among the bodybuilding elite.

 Vic Tanny aggressively expanded, geographically and demographically.
 Earlier gyms invited mostly three, mutually exclusive types—either bodybuilders, housewives, or celebrities—whereas Tanny's were widely inviting.
 Some had bowling alleys, with a new invention, the automatic pin setter.
 Many had movie screens and ballet classes.
 Some were Swiss chalets with skating rinks, or had palm trees behind glass walls.